 In the second example, the objective of the analysis was to identify contaminants at a silicon nitride-gallium arsenide interface within a 1μm2 area.
 The depth profile was stopped at the silicon nitride-gallium arsenide interface so that a survey spectrum could be acquired.
 The profile and interface survey spectrum revealed the presence of indium and phosphorous at the interface.
 The contamination was identified as residual InGaP which was used as an etch stop layer that was not completely removed during wafer processing.

 Example 2 shows Auger sputter depth profile acquired from a 1μm2 area shows the presence of indium and phosphorous at the Si3N4:GaAs interface.
 The contamination was identified as residual InGaP etch stop.

-Contact us today for your Identification of Interface Contamination Using AES needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your identification of interface contamination using AES.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.